harvard-lil/website-static/app/_posts/2024-03-08-announcing-the-open-legal-ai-workbench-olaw.md

 ## How do I get involved?

 OLAW is currently best suited for programmers who can host their own web software and make their own modifications.
-To get started, [head over to our Github](https://github.com/harvard-lil/olaw) to get installation instructions, file issues, send pull requests, or comment in the discussion area.
+To get started, [head over to our GitHub repo](https://github.com/harvard-lil/olaw) to get installation instructions, file issues, send pull requests, or comment in the discussion area.

 ---